-This section attempts to distill these different perspectives into a high-level introduction to the major considerations that drive network design and, in doing so, identifies the challenges addressed throughout the rest of this book.
+This section attempts to distill the requirements of different stakeholders into a high-level introduction to the major considerations that drive network design and, in doing so, identify the challenges addressed throughout the rest of this book.

 Starting with the obvious, a network must provide connectivity among a set of computers.
 Sometimes it is enough to build a limited network that connects only a few select machines.
 In fact, for reasons of privacy and security, many private (corporate) networks have the explicit goal of limiting the set of machines that are connected.
 In contrast, other networks (of which the Internet is the prime example) are designed to grow in a way that allows them the potential to connect all the computers in the world.
 A system that is designed to support growth to an arbitrarily large size is said to scale.
 Using the Internet as a model, this book addresses the challenge of scalability.

 To understand the requirements of connectivity more fully, we need to take a closer look at how computers are connected in a network.
 Connectivity occurs at many different levels.
 At the lowest level, a network can consist of two or more computers directly connected by some physical medium, such as a coaxial cable or an optical fiber.
 We call such a physical medium a link, and we often refer to the computers it connects as nodes.
 (Sometimes a node is a more specialized piece of hardware rather than a computer, but we overlook that distinction for the purposes of this discussion.)
-As illustrated in Figure 1, physical links are sometimes limited to a pair of nodes (such a link is said to be point-to-point), while in other cases more than two nodes may share a single physical link (such a link is said to be multiple-access).
+As illustrated in Figure 2, physical links are sometimes limited to a pair of nodes (such a link is said to be point-to-point), while in other cases more than two nodes may share a single physical link (such a link is said to be multiple-access).
 Wireless links, such as those provided by cellular networks and Wi-Fi networks, are an important class of multiple-access links.
 It is always the case that multiple-access links are limited in size, in terms of both the geographical distance they can cover and the number of nodes they can connect.
+For this reason, they often implement the so-called last mile, connecting end users to the rest of the network.

 If computer networks were limited to situations in which all nodes are directly connected to each other over a common physical medium, then either networks would be very limited in the number of computers they could connect, or the number of wires coming out of the back of each node would quickly become both unmanageable and very expensive.
 Fortunately, connectivity between two nodes does not necessarily imply a direct physical connection between them—indirect connectivity may be achieved among a set of cooperating nodes.
 Consider the following two examples of how a collection of computers can be indirectly connected.